Earth’s Rapidly Decaying Magnetic Field Says the Earth is Young

 It is reasonable to expect that any one planet could be experiencing a reversal.
 However, if planetary reversals actually occur with periods that are measured in tens or even hundreds of thousands of years, with durations of only thousands of years, having two planets in the midst of a reversal simultaneously would be, to say the least, highly unlikely.
 One comment at the time was: “Two odd magnetic fields is one too many.”
-(Kerr, 1989) (Humphreys, De Spain, Earth’s Mysterious Magnetism: and that of other celestial orbs (2015) http://amzn.to/1YV53i8, p.
-32)
+(Kerr, 1989)3

 One of the most awesome discoveries in all of this is that not only is the earth’s field decaying, but it is doing so at a precise exponential linear rate of decay.
 Not only that, but we have found a ‘little wobble’ (a precise sinusoid oscillation) in this rate of decay that further strongly implies “the cause of the decay is energy dissipation,” which is a death-knell to the old-earth dynamo model, which in turn means the earth is young:

 A linear decay is very unlikely [for the naturalistic dynamo model, NP], requiring a precise time variation of voltage V in the circuit that is hard to generate, as electronic engineers trying to get linear waveforms will attest.
 That suggests the non-sinusoidal part of the curve is truly exponential.
 In turn, that implies the cause of the decay is energy dissipation, either directly by ohmic losses in the dipole-generating current, or indirectly by ohmic losses in parts of the current removed from the dipole part by fluid motion, as I mentioned earlier.
 The sinusoid neither adds to nor subtracts from the long-term energy loss… These ideas weigh heavily against the idea that there is currently a “dynamo” process at work in the core that would ultimately restore the lost energy back to the field.
 Without such a restoration mechanism, the field can only have a limited lifetime, in the thousands of years.
-So the clarity of this new fit, especially the exponential part, is further evidence that the earth’s magnetic field is young. – (Humphreys, “Earth’s Magnetic Field Is Decaying Steadily — with a Little Rhythm”, 2011 http://bit.ly/1Tu9q5t, 200)
+So the clarity of this new fit, especially the exponential part, is further evidence that the earth’s magnetic field is young.4

-I rejoice in this powerful evidence that the world is young, as Scripture indicates, even though the naturalistic stranglehold we abide in ignores and suppresses these truths.
+I rejoice in this powerful evidence that the world is young, as Scripture indicates, even though the naturalistic stranglehold we are under ignores and suppresses these truths.

-This was originally published as a short “Creation Corner” article in a church bulletin (2016.3 Summer edition of First News, Dayton Open Bible)
+Please note that this article was originally published as a short “Creation Corner” article in a church bulletin significant space restraints (2016.3 Summer edition of First News, Dayton Open Bible)